rozbb/draft-waict-transparency/draft-waict-transparency.md

 ## Introduction

 This document is a supplement to the [WAICT](https://docs.google.com/document/d/16-cvBkWYrKlZHXkWRFvKGEifdcMthUfv-LxIbg6bx2o/edit?tab=t.0#heading=h.hqduv7qhbp3k) specification.
-It proposes a set of use cases for web application manifest transparency, some protocols that attempt to achieve this, and open problems which need to be resolved.
+It proposes a set of use cases for web application transparency, some protocols that attempt to achieve this, and open problems which need to be resolved.

-We note that this document does NOT make any assumption about the structure or functioning of web application manifest integrity.
+We note that this document does NOT make any assumption about the structure or functioning of web application integrity.
 We take as a given that there is a unique 32-byte sequence which uniquely identifies the set of assets that a website cares to protect (in practice, the hash of something(s)).

 ## Glossary

-We use the C2SP glossary for this document.
-This is an arbitrary choice but we need to pick something.

 * A **Site** is a web-based service that exposes some functionality that people want to use.
 Examples include Facebook or Proton Mail. **A Site is identified by its origin**, i.e., the triple of scheme, domain, and port.
 An origin is precisely specified in [RFC 6454](https://www.rfc-editor.org/rfc/rfc6454.html).
+* A **manifest** is a file that commits to the content served by the site.
 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
 * The **Enrollment Server** is the service that a Site registers with to announce that they have enabled transparency.
 There is a single global Enrollment Server.
 * The **Log Provider** is the entity that runs a Log.
 The Log Provider MAY be distinct from the entity that runs the Site.
 Depending on the Site, the Log Provider may be expected to have high uptime. **A Log Provider is identified by its domain.**